lukibahr/stars/README.md

 ## Go

+- [sevensolutions/traefik-oidc-auth](https://github.com/sevensolutions/traefik-oidc-auth) - 🧩 A traefik Plugin for securing the upstream service with OpenID Connect acting as a relying party.
 - [eduardolat/pgbackweb](https://github.com/eduardolat/pgbackweb) - 🐘 Effortless PostgreSQL backups with a user-friendly web interface! 🌐💾
 - [mrueg/external-dns-netcup-webhook](https://github.com/mrueg/external-dns-netcup-webhook) - External-DNS Webhook Provider to manage Netcup Records
 - [octelium/octelium](https://github.com/octelium/octelium) - A next-gen FOSS self-hosted unified zero trust secure access platform that can operate as a remote access VPN, a ZTNA/BeyondCorp architecture, API/AI gateway, a PaaS, an infrastructure for MCP & A2A architectures or even as an ngrok-alternative and a homelab infrastructure.